belgattitude/soluble-japha/doc/install_server.md

-# Install PHPJavaBridge server (Java)
+# Install PHP-Java-bridge server (Java)

 ## Introduction

-in order to use the `soluble/japha` bridge, a PHPJavaBridge java server must be running on a Java JVM or a J2EE servlet container.
+To communicate with the JVM, `soluble/japha` requires a server running on your local machine.

+For quick and easy installation, you can use the [pjbserver-tools standalone server]().
 For production Apache Tomcat server is highly recommended and should be supported by most hosting providers.

 Alternatively the phpjavabridge standalone client can be easily installed on Linux using the `pjbserver-tools` package.

-## Requirement
+## Requirements

 - A Java virtual machine (JRE or JDK)
 - The PHPJavaBridge server (standalone or in a servlet container)